chris-kc-cheng/study-notes/README.md

 ### GIPS Standard

 - Applied on a firm-wide basis, held out to the public as a distinct business entity
-- At least five-year period or since inception, build up to a minimum of 10 years
+- At least five-year period or since inception, eventually build up to a minimum of 10 years
 - Total firm assets:
     - Include non-discretionary (unable to fully implement) portfolio assets, and assets managed by sub-advisors that the firm has authority to select
     - NOT include advisory-only (no authority) assets, uncalled committed capital, or overlay exposure